Home » Autism Diet and Nutrition » Choosing the Best Probiotics for Autism

 Probiotics can be found in foods such as yogurt, kefir, sauerkraut, kimchi, and miso, and are readily available in dietary supplements.

-A study of children with autism spectrum disorders showed an elevated number of pathogenic bacteria called Clostridia which are known to cause GI problems.
+A study of children with autism spectrum disorders showed an elevated number of pathogenic bacteria called Clostridia, which are known to cause GI problems.

 Experts suggest that diet may alleviate this problem.
 Research has shown that probiotic microbes have positive effects on the digestive and gastrointestinal health of both adults and children.
-Probiotic supplements and food products may treat autism and attention deficit hyperactivity disorder (ADHD) for children with ASD.

 Probiotics for Autism Infographic